jessedhammu/footfall/install.md

 ---

 That's it!
-You've successfully set up the In Out System on your server.
+You've successfully set up the Footfall Management System on your server.
 If you have any questions or encounter any issues during the installation, feel free to reach out for assistance.
 Happy managing.

 Note: Delete this file after installation!